Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 And that was how things were going to remain until they figured out what, exactly, had happened.
 Either the Franklin event was a rare malfunction of the system that needed to be fixed to ensure it never happened again… or it was enemy action, in which case, *Fyu’s nuts.* Their hitherto-secure lines of communication just got a whole lot *less* secure.

 All of that meant that Daar weren’t no immediate use to *nobody.* He could take his time, gather facts, and act, if necessary.
-More likely he would preside. *Reign.* Encourage and guide the Champions, build up that leadership corps into a cohesive whole, rather than a nest of competing...somethings.
+More likely he would preside. *Reign.* Encourage and guide the Champions, build up that leadership corps into a cohesive whole, rather than a nest of competing... somethings.
 There was a *weird* Earth critter, long and kinda noodly, no legs, often *fantastically* venomous...

 Lizards?
 Were they lizards?
 Was that right?
 It felt right.
 He’d have to look it up later.